eBay/digital-signature-verification-ebay-api/README.md

 ## Overview

-Due to regulatory requirements for our European/UK sellers, we are requiring our developers to add a digital signature for every HTTP call that is made on behalf of a EU/UK seller to certain APIs.
+Due to regulatory requirements emanating from SCA for our European/UK sellers, we are requiring our developers to add a digital signature for every HTTP call that is made on behalf of a EU/UK seller to certain APIs.
 This document specifies the way the signature is created and added to an HTTP message.

 Moreover, this document describes test code that has been implemented enabling signatures to be verified using test keys.
 This code can be deployed using a Docker container for any external developer to test their own code until such time that eBay has provided a similar functionality on the sandbox DECO APIs.